Updated: Oct 29

 The pictures below show you several examples of interesting things that you can encounter during this hike (seed of the Guanacaste tree, and the seed of the Anacardo tree that produces cashew fruit and cashew seeds, from which cashew nuts are made...!).
-The trees and their fruits and seeds, in their turn, attract a lot of insects, bird and squirrels.
+The trees, their fruits and seeds, in their turn, attract a lot of insects, bird and squirrels.
 Enjoy this hike!
 Keep in mind that the last part around Poró (check the map down below) includes a very steep climb!

 Short hike west of Grecia: Stretch your legs!

 This short hike is a nice ‘stretch for the legs’ if you want to go out for only an a short while.
 First, you’ll pass by an area where a lot of car dealers/sellers and car mechanics are located.
 Then, you’ll decent a road and climb a steep hill towards a neighbourhood.
-This route can also be great for a run to improve your overall condition.

 Hike north-east of Grecia: Los Angeles and around San Juan de Grecia

 This pleasant hike will take you to Los Angeles and San Juan de Grecia, both small villages located in the outskirts of the centre of Grecia.
 Since Los Angeles is located on a hill, the views from this town over the surroundings are very nice.
 San Juan is located a lot lower than Los Angeles, so prepare for some exercise!
-This hike is again interesting because of the different types of neighbourhoods that you’ll get to see.
-It’s very curious to whites the different styles of living the people make in different parts around town.
+This hike is interesting because of the different types of neighbourhoods that you’ll get to see.
+It’s very curious to witness the different styles of living the people make in different parts around town.
 Near the river in San Juan, we saw 3 'Jezus Christ lizards' !

-At a certain point, this hike also takes you to an excess of some small caves.
+At a certain point, this hike also takes you to the excess of some small caves.
 During this hike, we were caught by a massive storm with heavy rain, so we couldn’t go into the cave at that moment.
 We plan to add more information and directions to this cave once we managed to get in!
 We also took a taxi back to Grecia (dark blue line on the map), since we were completely wet and since it didn’t seem to stop raining soon.
 We hiked for about 7 kilometres (light blue line on the map).

 Consider that this hike is about 11/12 kilometres in total, with some tough ups and downs along the road, but it’s definitely worth it!